 Based on the school analysis and the knowledge base of case law and literature, The candidate is to develop a comprehensive 5–10-page paper to address the potential legal entanglement.
 The focus of the paper is to provide school staff, students, and visitors with a safe and secure environment.
 All aspects of the paper should be aligned with case law decisions.

 The candidate will prepare a PowerPoint presentation of at least 15 slides that would be given to a parent-teacher organization and/or a school board to convey the results of the school analysis, knowledge base, and Legal Entanglement Project.
 The candidate will convey significant policies, laws, regulations, and procedures relevant to the selected topic.

 Part 7 – Final Submission

 The candidate will combine all of the previously submitted assignments into the final submission of the Legal Entanglement Project.
 The candidate should use feedback from each of the previously submitted assignments prior to submitting the final project: Legal Entanglement Project.
 The candidate will submit all (6) previous submissions with changes/corrections highlighted to Livetext.
-(MLO A-H)
+(CLO A-H)

 Reading Quizzes (3)

 The candidate will complete 3 open-book/open-notes quizzes based on the textbook readings.
 Each quiz has a time limit of 1 hour and consists of multiple-choice and true/false questions that cover material from the textbook.
 Please note, questions are NOT limited to the readings for that specific week.
-(MLO A-H)
+(CLO A-H)